Land reform in Mexico: End of land reform, 1940-present

 Starting the government of Miguel Alemán (1946–52), land reform steps made in previous governments were rolled back.
 Alemán's government allowed entrepreneurs to rent peasant land.
 This created phenomenon known as "neolatifundismo," where land owners build up large-scale private farms on the basis of controlling land which remains ejidal but is not cultivated by the peasants to whom it is assigned.

 Echeverría's populist land reform

 In 1970, President Luis Echeverría began his term by declaring land reform dead.
 In the face of peasant revolt, he was forced to backtrack, and embarked on the biggest land reform program since Cárdenas.
 Echeverría legalized take-overs of huge foreign-owned private farms, which were turned into new collective ejidos.

 Land reform from 1991 to present

 In 1988, President Carlos Salinas de Gortari was elected.
 In December 1991, he amended Article 27 of the Constitution, making it legal to sell ejido land and allow peasants to put up their land as collateral for a loan.
-Neverthess, land regulation is still permitted in Mexico by Article 27.
+Nevertheless, land regulation is still permitted in Mexico by Article 27.